The best indoor plants that absorb moisture can lower humidity considerably without racking up your electricity bills.

 The good thing is that you can use the dehumidifier water to water your plants.

-Even though they will not do all the dehumidifying work in your indoor space, these plants also add quite a kick to your interior space.
+Even though they will not do all the dehumidifying work in your indoor space, these plants also enhance your interior decor a great deal.